 One last step is to clean the exterior vent.
-Again remove as much lint as possible using your hand or a shop vacuum.
+Again remove as much lint as possible using your hand or a bursh.
 You may need a screwdriver or another tool to hold the vent flap open for easier cleaning.
-If you live in a high humidity area or use your dryer more than twice weekly, you may need to clean this vent several times per year.
+If you live in a high humidity area or use your dryer more than twice weekly, you should clean this vent several times per year.